 Annual tax savings realized by businesses because of economic development tax exemptions and credits more than doubled between FY10 and FY18 (Figure 11).
 This occurred for several reasons.
-The Data Center Exemption became effective after FY10; by FY18 its annual tax savings to businesses are estimated to be more than \$86 million.
-Manufacturers single sales apportionment became effective in FY14; by FY18 its annual tax savings to businesses are estimated to be \$23 million.
+The Data Center Sales and Use Tax Exemption became effective after FY10; by FY18 its annual revenue impact is estimated to be more than \$86 million.
+Manufacturers single sales apportionment became effective in FY14; by FY18 its annual revenue impact is estimated to be \$23 million.
 Gradual improvements in the economy since FY10 also led to a recovery in business spending and investment.
 The increase in investment magnified the fiscal impact of sales and use tax exemptions that target capital intensive industries, such as rail, air, and water transportation companies.
 Savings from tax credits were highest in FY13 because the Virginia Coal Production and Employment Incentive Tax Credit experienced a large amount of credit redemptions (\$59.5 million).
 According to the Department of Taxation, a large number of carryover credits were claimed in FY13.